Poland in July: tips for making the most of your summer in Poland

 Enjoy the seasonal Polish vegetables

 July in Poland is a paradise for people who appreciate healthy local food.
-Enjoy in July the seasonal Polish summer foods, including broad bean (bób) – an iconic vegetable in Poland and chanterelle mushroom (kurki) – the golden queen of summer forest mushrooms in Poland.
+Enjoy the seasonal Polish summer foods in July, including broad bean (bób) – an iconic vegetable in Poland – and chanterelle mushroom (kurki) – Poland’s golden queen of summer forest mushrooms.
 Find out more in our post: Summertime vegetables you must try while they are in season in Poland.

 Try the flavorful soup served only in summer

-Delicious Polish soup of summer season – chłodnikIt’s a cold (chłodnik meaning ‘chilled’) beet soup served with hard-boiled eggs.
-Polish answer to gazpacho;) It’s easy to prepare when you keep some cooled botwinka soup (you can freeze it and use it later).
-Mix in a bowl or a pot: cooled botwinka soup, grated raw cucumbers, grated radishes, chopped dill and/or chives and yogurt, kefir or sour cream.
+Delicious Polish soup of the summer season – chłodnikIt’s a cold (chłodnik meaning ‘chilled’) beet soup served with hard-boiled eggs.
+Polish answer to gazpacho;) It’s easy to prepare when you keep some cooled botwinka soup (you can freeze it for later use).
+Mix in a bowl or a pot: cooled botwinka soup, grated raw cucumbers, grated radishes, chopped dill and/or chives, and yogurt, kefir, or sour cream.
 Season with salt and pepper.
 Smacznego!:) Click here to read how to prepare botwinka soup.

 Linden – the queen of summer trees in Poland